What to Do When Your Unemployment Benefits Run Out

-- Expenses: Make a list of all of your expenses, then determine what’s necessary and what can be cut.
-Remember also that you will owe taxes next year on unemployment benefits received.
+- Expenses: Make a list of all of your expenses, determine what’s necessary, and what can be cut.
+Also, remember that you will owe taxes next year on unemployment benefits received.

-- Create a budget and stick to it: Unhitch yourself to the expendables—like some of those subscription services, you can cancel your “extras.”
+- Create a budget and stick to it: Unhitch yourself from the expendables—like some of those subscription services.
+Cancel “extras.”

-- Trim necessities: Truth is, you’ll need to make adjustments here too.
-Get creative.
-For example, you might increase your home and car insurance deductibles in order to lower your monthly premiums.
-Inquire about any discounts since you’re undoubtedly driving less during the pandemic, too.
+- Trim necessities: For example, increase your home and car insurance deductibles in order to lower your monthly premiums.
+Inquire about any discounts since you may be driving less during the pandemic, too.

 - Rethink your phone plan: Do you have the most cost-effective plan?
-A change here, an elimination there, and you could easily save a few hundred dollars over the course of several months.
+A change here or an elimination there could allow you to easily save a few hundred dollars over several months.

-- Stretch your food budget: It may be challenging given that most people are eating at home more than ever, but shop smart, because you do have time on your hands.
-Take advantage of coupons, and price-shop online to know where the best deals are.
-Buy only what you need.
-Also, go to your state’s website to find local assistance options, such as food banks, and other benefits.
+- Stretch your food budget: Buy only what you need, take advantage of coupons, and price-shop online to discover where the best deals are.
+Also, browse your state’s website for local assistance options, such as food banks and other benefits.